valhalla/valhalla/README.md

          ░

-This repo is provided for [hysterical raisins](http://www.dictionary.com/browse/hysterical-reasons).
-Please see: [Valhalla](https://github.com/valhalla/valhalla)
+This repo is provided for [hysterical raisins](http://www.dictionary.com/browse/hysterical-reasons) only.
+Further development of this library will continue here: [Valhalla](https://github.com/valhalla/valhalla).

 Build Status
 ------------